Hurricane threat prompts NASA to delay next launch attempt of moon rocket

 NASA's next-generation rocket, standing 32 stories tall, was rolled out to its launch pad last week for what would be a third attempt to get it off the ground for its inaugural, uncrewed flight to the moon and back.

-The flight, marking the first mission of NASA's ambitious new Artemis lunar exploration program, had been set for liftoff next Monday.
+The flight, marking the first mission of NASA's ambitious new Artemis lunar exploration programme, had been set for liftoff next Monday.

-Nicole's approach prompted NASA to delay that launch window by at least two days, to Wednesday, Nov.
-16, giving workers extra time to tend to families and homes before the storm and to ready the rocket for flight afterward.
+Nicole's approach prompted NASA to delay that launch window by at least two days, to next Wednesday, giving workers extra time to tend to families and homes before the storm and to ready the rocket for flight afterwards.

 NASA said it would keep the Space Launch System (SLS) rocket and Orion capsule moored to the launch pad through the storm rather than try to roll the spacecraft back to its hangar - a nearly 12-hour undertaking that entails additional risks.